Principal Investigator

 Following her medical training in the UK, she completed her Ph.D. at the Technical University of Munich and the Helmholtz Zentrum München where she focused on the integration of genomic, transcriptomic, and proteomic approaches to identify and validate novel disease-causing variants and to discover novel disease genes.
 She primarily focussed on the diagnosis of pediatric suspected mitochondrial disease patients and the interpretation of more challenging variants, such as those with incomplete penetrance.

 The O'Donnell Luria Lab at the Division of Genetic and Genomic the Boston Children's Hospital work in close collaboration with the Translational Genomics Group (TGG).
-The TGG Rare Disease Group is co-directed by Anne O'Donnell Luria together with Heidi Rehm and Mark Daly, at Broad Institute of MIT and Harvard.
-The lab is also affiliated with the Analytic and Translational Genomics Unit (ATGU) at Massachusetts General Hospital.
+The TGG Rare Disease Group is co-directed together by Anne O'Donnell Luria and Heidi Rehm at the Broad Institute of MIT and Harvard.
+The lab is also affiliated with the Center for Genomic Medicine (CGM) and Analytic and Translational Genomics Unit (ATGU) at Massachusetts General Hospital.

 Siwaar Abouhala is a Clinical Research Coordinator working on the Rare Genomes Project (RGP), an NIH-funded, direct-to-patient genome sequencing study.
 Siwaar graduated summa cum laude with highest thesis honors from Tufts University in May 2023, where she triple majored in community health, Arabic, and biology on the pre-medicine track.
 During her senior year, Siwaar completed a thesis in community health based on her research in the Departments of Newborn Medicine, and Genetics and Genomics at Boston Children’s Hospital, entitled: “Rare Yet Resilient: The Role of Neonatal Genetic Testing & Rare Disease Prognosis on Parental Psychosocial Outcomes, Coping Mechanisms, & Hospital System Recommendations.”
 She deeply enjoyed supporting patients and families experiencing rare genetic and/or metabolic disease, and is excited to continue similar work at the Broad.